austinmama/fortigate-1g/known-limitations.md

 {:note: .note}
 {:important: .important}

-# Known Limitations of Fortigate Security Appliance 1Gbps
+# Known Limitations of Fortigate Security Appliance 1 Gbps
 {: #known-limitations-of-fortigate-security-appliance-1gbps}

-There are some limitations to be aware of when using your FortiGate Security Appliance (FSA) 1Gbps.
+There are some limitations to be aware of using your FortiGate Security Appliance (FSA) 1 Gbps.
 {: shortdesc}

 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed.

-* High Availability failover functionality is not exposed to the user.
-If the master firewall malfunctions, but does not failover automatically, a support case will be required.
-Device monitoring for critical services is recommended to ensure that firewalls are appropriately passing traffic.
+* High Availability fail over functionality is not exposed to the user.
+If the master firewall malfunctions, but does not fail over automatically, a support case is required.
+Device monitoring for critical services is recommended to ensure that firewalls are passing traffic.

-* A FortiGate Security Appliance cannot be deployed on a VLAN that is currently associated with a Network Gateway, Hardware Firewall, or another FortiGate Security Appliance.
+* A FortiGate Security Appliance cannot be deployed on a VLAN that is associated with a Network Gateway, Hardware Firewall, or another FortiGate Security Appliance.

 * The FortiGate Security Appliance is associated with a single public customer VLAN (the "inside" VLAN) and cannot access the private network.